neu-nds2/llm-sec-incident-analysis/README.md

 ## Requirements

 - Python 3.10+
-- API key for cloud providers, or Ollama installed for local models
+- API key for cloud providers, or Ollama installed for local models (Llama 3.1:70b), or GPU with ≥16GB VRAM for Cisco Foundation-Sec-8B
 - For log extraction: access to Elasticsearch/Security Onion

 ## Citation